Rok seated at a local Bar café-style bar, Montenegro travel

 Population: 620,000 (2010)

-• Easy going people, that are famous for being extremely passive and work only as much as necessary.
+• Easy-going people, known for being very relaxed and working only as much as needed.

-• Smoking on every step – inexpensive cigarettes, limited restrictions for smokers and tradition justify why Montenegro has one of the highest tobacco-usage rates in Europe.
+• People smoke on every step – one of the highest tobacco-usage rates in Europe.

-• Beautiful beaches and calm sea without any wave visible on the horizon.
+• Beautiful beaches and a calm sea with no waves on the horizon.

 Montenegro, one of the newest sovereign states in the world, declared independence from Serbia in 2006.
-Named after Mount Lovčen – Black Mountain, it is a tinny country with just over half a million citizens, that boasts with 52 kilometers of coastline, representing its main tourist attraction.
+Named after Mount Lovčen – Black Mountain, it is a tinny country with just over half a million citizens.
+Montenegro boasts 52 kilometers of coastline, which represents its main tourist attraction.

 Montenegrins are some of the tallest people in the world, ranking second to the Dutch by only a fraction.
 They are also known for being a lazy nation, finding any excuse to avoid working or adjust the rhythm to their wishes.